-If you love mountains–and the glaciers, snowfields, and alpine meadows that cling to their slopes–better grab your pack now.
+If you love mountains–and the glaciers, snowfields, and alpine meadows that cling to their slopes–you should be worried.
 Climate change is melting ice and snow as we speak, making these high, cool places the most visible warnings of a warming world.
 Why should you care?
 In addition to altering the scenery and jeopardizing vulnerable species in iconic parks, rising temperatures threaten access to the peaks and ridges you love to hike.
-Plus, what happens in mountains directly affects lowland habitats and ecosystems many miles away.
+Plus, what happens in mountains directly affects lowland habitats and ecosystems many miles away, as well as the resources, like water, that humans depend on to live.
 Here's an overview of the key changes scientists are tracking.

 Ranges in the Northwest will see more and stronger winter storms, like the 2006 deluge that dumped 18 inches of rain on Mt.
 Rainier.